Explore the possibilities involved in building a conferencing application in WebRTC vis-a-vis the communication between the video call participants.

 stun.l.google.com:19302 stun1.l.google.com:19302 stun2.l.google.com:19302 stun3.l.google.com:19302 stun4.l.google.com:19302

-For deploying your own implementation of STUN and TURN servers, a good option is Coturn which is a widely-used open-source implementation for the aforementioned servers.
+For deploying your own implementation of a STUN and TURN server, a good option is Coturn which is a widely-used open-source implementation for the aforementioned servers.

 Peer-to-Peer connections are good for small calls and where lesser server resource use is needed.
 However, for larger calls, you need to reduce the number of connections that exist between devices to scale the network.
 This brings us to the next type of connection type, the MCU.